jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 The actions taken for a single cluster are:

-- install ganglia-gmond on each host in the cluster with multicast mode
+- install ganglia-gmond on each host in the cluster with multicast mode, several preparations on the host maybe taken places on depends, e.g. add EPEL yum repo
 - indicate ganglia-gmetad on the monitoring server to the head host of the cluster
 - add host and service definitions to the nagios-core on the monitoring server related to the metrics of hosts in the cluster